courtneysimonse/sicily-immigrants/README.md

 |   8   |  DACQUISTO   |    LORENZO    |          22          |    BLACKSMITH    |   UNKNOWN    |        ITALY        |           PALERMO           |        NEW YORK         |  Staying in the USA [Transit]; Stowaway [Travel]  |     80591      |   Palermo    |   GOTTARDO   |     ANTWERP      | 11/30/1884  |
 |   9   |    DERASE    |     LUIGI     |       Unknown        |     UNKNOWN      |   UNKNOWN    |        ITALY        |           MESSINA           |        NEW YORK         |  Staying in the USA [Transit]; Stowaway [Travel]  |       63       |   Messina    |    ALESIA    | MESSINA & NAPLES | 04/25/1885  |

- + I aggregated "Final Destination" data to match duplicates in [destinations.ipynb](destinations.ipynb).
+ + I aggregated "Final Destination" data to match duplicates in [destinations.ipynb](project-files/destinations.ipynb).
- + I added geocoding results from [geocoding.ipynb](geocoding.ipynb) back to the passenger data.
+ + I added geocoding results from [geocoding.ipynb](project-files/geocoding.ipynb) back to the passenger data.
+ + I used QGIS to filter the Italy province GeoJSON to include only Sicily.

 ### B. Map
-**Usability Considerations**
+**User Interaction and Design Considerations**
+The web page initially loads with an initial year range pre-selected and no province filter.
+An instructions card in the lower left invites the user to select a province, select a year range via a two-handle slider, then expand a cluster for more information.
+The province polygons are highlighted on mouseover as an indicator.
+The passenger data points have a tooltip attached on mouseover, as well.
+When the user clicks a point, both a point corresponding to the passenger's reported origin and an informational area in the top right with additional information about the passenger appears.
+Two button are in the bottom right.
+The Reset button restores the maps to their original states.
+The ? button provides metadata.

 **Medium for Delivery**
 The final product is a web map accessible via a web browser on desktop and mobile.
+The technology stack includes:
 - HTML
 - CSS (Bootstrap framework and custom styling)
 - JavaScript packages